PyVRP/VRPLIB/README.md

 ```

 A VRPLIB instance contains problem **specifications** and problem **data**.
-- Specifications are key-value pairs formatted by a colon.
+- Specifications are key-value pairs separated by a colon.
 In the example above, `NAME` and `EDGE_WEIGHT_TYPE` are the two data specifications.
-- Data are explicit array-like problem data such as customer coordinates or service times.
+- Data are explicit array-like values such as customer coordinates or service times.
 Each data section should start with a header name that ends with `_SECTION`, e.g., `NODE_COORD_SECTION` and `SERVICE_TIME_SECTION`.
 It is then followed by rows of values and each row must start with an index representing the depot or client.
-The convention is to start counting from one, representing the depot, but the `vrplib` library itself does not care which indices are used.
 There are two exceptions: the `EDGE_WEIGHT_SECTION` and `DEPOT_SECTION` should not start with a location index.

-Besides for the rules outlined above, `vrplib` is not strict about the naming of specifications or sections.
+Besides the rules outlined above, `vrplib` is not strict about the naming of specifications or sections.
 This means that you can use `vrplib` to read VRPLIB instances with custom specifications like `MY_SPECIFICATION: SOME_VALUE` and custom section names like `MY_SECTION`.

 Reading the above example instance returns the following dictionary: